2.2: Heliocentrism vs. Geocentrism: A Case Study

 At that point in 1610, however, Galileo refrained from commenting on the significance of his theory, fearing Church retaliation.
 Galileo waited until a mathematician pope was in Rome (another 20 years and then some) before coming out strongly in favor of the Copernican system in his book written in Plato’s dialogue style: Dialogue Concerning Two Chief World Systems (1632).
 While the geocentric-favoring figure technically had the last word, it was clear from the text that the evidence for heliocentrism far outweighed the evidence for geocentrism.

 With Newton’s findings, the world was literally flipped upside-down.
 By the mid-18th century, heliocentrism had prevailed and geocentrism was seen as a superstition of the past.
 Nonetheless, due to the ever-critical nature of the scientific method, major holes in Newton’s theory came to light relatively quickly: while Aristotle’s theory lasted more than 2000 years, the “truth” of Newton’s theory lasted 300 or so.
-(We’ll see about this “relatively quick light” in Chapter 7.)
+(We used to see about this “relatively quick light” in Chapter 7.
+[Ask Greenfield about Einsteinian space-time if you want the full story.])

 (The Church was a little behind the curve, though: the Inquisition’s errors with Galileo were finally apologized for in 1992.)